Third-Degree Atrioventricular Block Medication

 Medication Summary

 Common drugs that induce atrioventricular (AV) block include beta-blockers, calcium channel blockers, antiarrhythmics, and digoxin.
-Withdrawal of offending drugs is the first treatment for heart block.
-Patients with block at the level of the atrioventricular node (AVN), in the absence of ischemia, can benefit from sympathomimetic agents or vagolytic agents.
+Withdrawal of the offending drugs is the first treatment for heart block.
+Patients with block at the level of the AV node (AVN), in the absence of ischemia, can benefit from sympathomimetic agents or vagolytic agents.

 Medications that may be used in the management of third-degree AV block (complete heart block) include sympathomimetic or vagolytic agents, catecholamines, and antidotes.